 Homebase: Each week, students meet with their Academic Advisor in a consistent "permanent" location for Homebase.
-Most weeks Homebase will take place on Monday during mod 2.
-The main purpose of Homebase is for students to meet with their Academic Advisor in order to book (schedule) their locations for AT Mods for that week.
-Homebase is an integral part of AT as a credit bearing class.
+Most weeks Homebase takes place on Monday.
+The main purpose of Homebase is for students to meet with their Academic Advisor in order to book (schedule) their locations for the AT Mods for that week.
+Homebase is an integral part of AT as a credit-bearing class.

-AT: Each week, students book to meet with their teachers during AT mods which occurs during mod 2 Tuesday-Friday.
+AT: Each week, students are booked to meet with their teachers during AT mods (mod 2).
 AT locations are usually in rooms other than the Homebase location unless there is a legitimate academic reason for the student to book a day with their Academic Advisor.
-While at their AT locations students are engaged in academic or co-curricular activity.
+While at their AT location, students are engaged in academic activity.

-Personalized Learning Plan (PLP): At Colchester High School we believe that a strong connection between future planning and what students are currently doing in academic classes is imperative in order to create life, career, and work-ready students.
+Personalized Learning Plan (PLP): At Colchester High School we believe that a strong connection between future planning and what students are currently doing in academic classes is imperative in order to create life, college, and work-ready students.
 All students at Colchester High School will develop a Personal Learning Plan (PLP) that will evolve grades 9-12.